 - AIF is shipped as part of the SAP S/4HANA core component (S4CORE/SAPSCORE)

-- Usage of SAP AIF as a supporting component for only processing and monitoring the AIF interfaces shipped with other SAP products is included in the respective product license, e.g., SAP Advanced Track and Trace for Pharmaceuticals, SAP S/4HANA Finance (fka SAP Simple Finance), eDocument framework, etc.
+- Usage of SAP AIF as a supporting component for only processing and monitoring the AIF interfaces shipped with other SAP products is included in the respective product license, e.g., SAP Advanced Track and Trace for Pharmaceuticals, SAP S/4HANA Finance (fka SAP Simple Finance), SAP Document Compliance (aka eDocument framework), etc.

-- Beyond this scope, i.e., if customers develop, configure, or monitor interfaces in their own AIF namespace, they need to have an AIF license, and have the additional software component AIFGEN installed
+- Beyond this scope, i.e., if customers develop, configure, or monitor interfaces in their own AIF namespace, they need to have an AIF license, and have the additional product SAP Application Interface Framework 1.0, extended edition with the software component AIFGEN installed

 What about SAP S/4HANA Cloud?